 At BMW Group, the privacy of personal information is important.
 This document sets out the Privacy and Credit Information Policy of:

-- BMW Financial Services (a division of BMW Australia Finance Limited, Australian credit licence 392387) (BMWAF); and
+- BMW Financial Services, Alphabet Australia, Alphera Financial Services, MINI Financial Services (each a division of BMW Australia Finance Limited, Australian credit licence 392387) (BMWAF); and

-- BMW Australia Ltd (trading as BMW Group Australia) and its retail subsidiaries BMW Melbourne Pty Limited and BMW Sydney Pty Limited (collectively BMW), and explains how BMW and BMWAF manage personal information.
+- BMW Australia Ltd (trading as BMW Group Australia) and its retail subsidiary BMW Sydney Pty Limited (collectively BMW), and explains how BMW and BMWAF manage personal information.
 This document also sets out BMWAF’s policy in relation to the management of credit information and credit eligibility information, such as information about applications you make to BMWAF for credit, information about credit accounts you have with BMWAF and information BMWAF obtains from credit reporting bodies (CRBs).

 1. What privacy laws apply to BMW and BMWAF?